RPM-Robotics-Lab/underwater_visibility_enhancement/README.md

 ## Underwater Visibility Enhancement

-This repository contains the source code for [http://irap.kaist.ac.kr/publications/ycho-2017-icra.pdf](http://irap.kaist.ac.kr/publications/ycho-2017-icra.pdf) in ICRA 2017.
+This repository contains the source code for [Visibility Enhancement for Underwater Visual SLAM based on Underwater Light Scattering Model](http://irap.kaist.ac.kr/publications/ycho-2017-icra.pdf) in ICRA 2017.
 The matlab code is implemented on MATLAB R2015b.

 ## Usage (WIP)